Nemona: Reception

-4gamer's guest author for their series of irregular autobiographical essays on games that have inspired queer gamers, Norihito Kodota, attempted to analyze the game through a queer lens to explain why he found Pokemon SV and some of its elements queer-friendly, broadly using this term to describe any people "who differ from the accepted norm."
+4gamer's guest author for their series of irregular autobiographical essays on games that have inspired queer gamers, Norihito Kodota, attempted to analyze the game through a queer lens to explain why he found Scarlet and Violet and some of their elements queer-friendly, broadly using this term to describe any people "who differ from the accepted norm."
 Writing specifically about Nemona as a significant character in the game, they emphasized how they felt the player's in-game rivalry with her felt more like an equal rivalry than the "competitive rivalry" of a male-dominated society.
 Commenting on the game's treatment of the concept of "rival," Kodota also suggested that if the player plays a female protagonist, their relationship with Nemona could be read as a sisterhood or queer relationship.